slimebob1975/JBGautoclass-jupyter/README.txt

             into an appropriate directory
     b) Ask a friend to get a copy of the code

+    There are two versions of this.
+The legacy (if wanted) is tagged v1.0, and the main branch is version 2.

 2. Copy the file example.env to a new file called .env and change the variables such that they reflect your SQL Server environment
 3. Download and install Anaconda from: https://www.anaconda.com/products/distribution